School Science Lessons

 Two of the peanut allergens registered as “Ara h” molecules, Ara h 1 and Ara h 3, are the most abundant proteins in peanut extract.

-Peanut oil, arachis oil, groundnut oil, pale yellow oily liquid with weak odour of peanuts, floats on water, | glycerides of oleic acid and linoleic acid |
+Peanut oil, arachis oil, groundnut oil, pale yellow oily liquid with weak odour of peanuts, floats on water, | glycerides of oleic acid and linoleic acid | up to 52% of kernel content, mainly formed from | oleic acid, C18H34O2, C8H17CH=CH(CH2)7COOH | approved use in drug products, used as a cooking oil and food ingredient.

 Pinto pea, (Arachis pintoi), pinto peanut, amarillo peanut, pasture legume, hardy plant, up to 10-15 cm, bright yellow flowers, small peanut, mulch source, used to improve tropical pasture, erosion control, orchard groundcover, animal fodder, 20-30 cm deep mat, weed control, fix nitrogen, culinary use, leaves for garnish, high nutritional value, Fabaceae.

-See diagram: Pinto peanut
+See diagram Pintopeanut: Pinto peanut

-| Araloside | herbal medicine, possibly anti-ulcer, rapidly growing that can outgrow and outcompete native plants, Asia, Araliaceae
+Japanese angelica tree, (Aralia elata), devil's walking stick, woody deciduous shrub, up to 10 m | Araloside | folk medicine, possibly anti-ulcer, rapidly growing that can outgrow and outcompete native plants, Asia, Araliaceae.

-| Arctiopicrin | Inulin | traditional herbal medicine for many complaints, may either lower or raise blood sugar levels, may have oestrogen-like properties, antioxidants, diruetic, dissolves calcification, bitter, stimulates bile flow, boosts immune system, herpes episodes, tinctures of burdock may contain high concentrations of alcohol, culinary use, leaves and roots eaten, sliced roots eaten in Japan called "gobo", burdock and dandelion cordial for gout, noxious weed, seeds have encapsulated hooky burrs which stick in sheep fleeces, Europe, Asteraceae
+Burdock, (Arctium lappa), greater burdock, clot-burr, biennial, grown from seed, hardy plant, large, oval heart-shaped leaves soft to touch, stalks up to 60 mm, quick growing, single deep taproot in loose soil with medium nitrogen content | Arctigenin | Arctiopicrin | Inulin | traditional folk medicine for many complaints, may either lower or raise blood sugar levels, may have oestrogen-like properties, antioxidants, diruetic, dissolves calcification, bitter, stimulates bile flow, boosts immune system, herpes episodes, tinctures of burdock may contain high concentrations of alcohol, culinary use, leaves and roots eaten, sliced roots eaten in Japan called "gobo", burdock and dandelion cordial for gout, noxious weed, seeds have encapsulated hooky burrs which stick in sheep fleeces, Europe, Asteraceae.

-A "burdock" is any weed-like Arctium species growing in desolate areas, having a dry fruit with hooks called a "burr", (bur).
+A "burdock" is any weed-like Arctium growing in desolate areas, having a dry fruit with hooks called a "burr", (bur).

 Burdock burrs are said to be the origin of "Velcro".